GeorgePimpleton/theForger-winapi-tutorial/README.md

 The source files don't require using Visual Studio.
 As long as you use a Windows compliant compiler the sources should build runnable executables.

 ### Post-script
 The code as written by theForger ***is*** compileable as written as long as the code isn't compiled using the Unicode/wide character set.
-If someone wanted to compile using the Multi-byte character set the code needs zero modification.
+With a modern compiler If someone compiled the code using the Multi-byte character set the code needs zero modification.

+Using a modern compiler such as 2022 or 2026 (really recommended for Desktop WinAPI code), compiling using the Multi-byte character set both x64 and x86 are doable.
 There will be at least two warnings compiling the unmodified code this way, there should be no errors.

----

-### Update
-~~Real life decided to get nasty and intrude.
-I also discovered there were some insidious bugs burrowed deep in my revised code.
-Being a self-taught programming hobbyist I needed (and need) some time to investigate what is wrong.
-I can't say when I will get back to reworking this code.~~

-I can now say I have the time and desire to do the code updates.